FuelLabs/sway/docs/book/src/testing/unit-testing.md

 ## Running Tests in Parallel or Serially

-By default, tests are run in parallel using threads.
-Note that each test is assigned their own storage so different tests does not invalidate a shared state by running in parallel.
+By default, all unit tests in your project are run in parallel.
+Note that this does not lead to any data races in storage because each unit test has its own storage space that is not shared by any other unit test.

-`forc` will use necessary number of threads available in your system by default, but it is possible to specify number of threads to utilize by using `--test-threads` flag.
+By default, `forc test` will use all the available threads in your system.
+To request that a specific number of threads be used, the flag `--test-threads <val>` can be provided to `forc test`.

 ```console
 forc test --test-threads 1